 - Is my existing framework built for foundational productivity?

 - Does my control room support future growth outside of the existing framework?

 - Does it have necessary or unnecessary components visible?

-If the utilities sector requires a buffer to ensure enough capacity is available to serve at their peak (during extremely hot and cold temperatures, or when disaster strikes) – what makes your console any different?
-Your console should be equally durable to support a number of influxes, stresses and a buildout that can meet your utility load obligations.
+If the utility sector requires a buffer to ensure enough capacity is available to serve at their peak (during hot and cold temperatures, or when disaster strikes) – what makes your console any different?
+Your console should be equally durable to support several influxes, stresses, and a buildout that can meet your utility load obligations.

 Are you looking to upgrade your technology optimized for ‘the now’ and ‘the future’ of your control room operations?
 So, why not consider your current control room console – You wouldn’t drive a car without tires, would you?